ratwolfzero/hopalong_python/README.md

 ### Input

-When you run the programs, you will be prompted to enter the following parameters, which are crucial for determining the behavior of the Hopalong Attractor:
+When you run the programs, you will be prompted to enter the following parameters, which determine the behavior of the Hopalong Attractor:

 - **a (float or integer)**: The first parameter affecting the attractor's dynamics.
 - **b (float or integer)**: The second parameter affecting the attractor's dynamics.